 Weber Gas Grill Caring and Maintenance

-Whether you choose the Weber spirit or the Weber Genesis, good care and maintenance should be taken.
+Whether you choose the Weber Spirit or Genesis, good care and maintenance should be taken.
 If you wish to make your Weber grill last for a long time, you should invest in the right tools and enough time for the proper care and maintenance of your equipment.
 You should have a griller’s toolbox containing a brass wire grill brush, stainless steel wire brush, fine steel wool pads, mild dish soap, a sponge or dish cloth, plastic or Teflon scraper, putty knife and fitted food catch pan liners placed near your grill for fast, easy and regular clean-ups.

 A gas grill should be cleaned after every use and should benefit from at least one serious cleaning a year.
 The regular clean-up does not require much more than cleaning the grates and brushing off the sides and lid for any spills.
 It is important to make sure that the grates are completely cleaned to prevent food from sticking to make your next grilling sessions easier.
 You should also lift out the cooking grate regularly and clean off the barrier above the burners.